intel/llvm/sycl/doc/DeviceGlobal.md

   the `pi_program` to get the unique string associated with each device global variable that is used by the `pi_program`.
-For each of these strings, the runtime uses the device global database to see if the variable was decorated with `device_image_life`.
-If it was not so decorated and if a USM buffer has not already been created for the variable on this target device, the runtime allocates the buffer from USM device memory using the size from the database.
+For each of these strings, the runtime uses the device global database to see if the variable was decorated with `device_image_scope`.
+If it was not so decorated and if a USM buffer has not already been created for the variable on this target device, the runtime allocates the buffer from USM device memory using the size from the database and zero-initializes the content of the buffer.
 The pointer to this buffer is saved in the database for future reuse.

-* For each device global variable that is not decorated with `device_image_life`, the runtime initializes the `usmptr` member in the *device instance* of the variable by using a backend-specific function which copies data from the host to a device variable.
+* For each device global variable that is not decorated with `device_image_scope`, the runtime initializes the `usmptr` member in the *device instance* of the variable by using a backend-specific function which copies data from the host to a device variable.
 It is a simple matter to use this function to overwrite the `usmptr` member with the address of the USM